skx/gobasic/README.md

 ### Arrays

-Arrays are used just like normal variables.
-They are declared using the DIM statement.
+Arrays are used just like normal variables, but they need to be declared using the `DIM` statement.
 Individual elements are accessed using the offsets in brackets after the variable name:

     10 DIM a(10,10)
     20 LET a[1,1]=10
     30 PRINT a[1,1]

-Arrays are indexed from 0-N, so with an array size of 10 you can access eleven
+Arrays are indexed from 0-N, so with an array size of ten you can access eleven
 elements:

      10 DIM a(10)